COVID-19 Update - We remain open and are here to help.

 If you are in self isolation, unwell or have had contact with someone who has tested positive for Covid-19, please do not visit the hospital.
 Please call us and we can discuss options over the phone, this may include a tele-medicine consult for your pet or alternate arrangements for a friend to bring your pet in to us instead.

 Our aim is to continue to be able to provide the highest levels of care to our patients.
 In order to do that we are taking these steps to protect you and our team.
+Please speak with your local AEC team to find out more about their procedures.

 How we can help you today: